Danrejk/Here-To-Slay-Card-Maker/README.md

 # HereToSlay-Generator
 work in progress<br><br>
 Code for Generation (huge) - <a href="https://github.com/Beukot">@Beukot</a><br>
-Code for GUI, the GUI itself and Visual accuracy checks - <a href="https://github.com/Danrejk">@Danrejk</a>
+Code for GUI, the GUI itself and visual accuracy checks - <a href="https://github.com/Danrejk">@Danrejk</a>